gtag('config', 'AW-943903666');

 Johnson & Johnson was founded in 1886 by three brothers looking to create a line of easily useable surgical dressings.
 From developing the first commercial first aid kits to the first mass-produced sanitary products for menstruating women, Johnson & Johnson has spent decades building a history of serving the most basic, health-related needs of its customers in order to help them live healthier, more well-rounded lives.

 This promise was formalized with the creation of the Credo shortly before the company became publicly traded.
 As the brand prepared to leave the control of its founding family, the Credo cemented a century of history by articulating the company’s commitment to its various stakeholders.
-Notably, the Johnson & Johnson brand story ranks its responsibility to consumers as first and most important:
+Notably, the Johnson & Johnson strategic narrative ranks its responsibility to consumers as first and most important:

 “We believe our first responsibility is to the patients, doctors and nurses, to mothers and fathers and all others who use our products and services.
 In meeting their needs everything we do must be of high quality.
 We must constantly strive to provide value, reduce our costs and maintain reasonable prices.
 Customers’ orders must be serviced promptly and accurately.
 Our business partners must have an opportunity to make a fair profit.”